anon-pdb-2026/anon-pdb-code/README.md

 Implement a `DatasetHandler` subclass under `dataset/<your-dataset>/` and register it in `dataset/__init__.py`.
 See [dataset/README.md](dataset/README.md) for the full interface + vendored-sandbox layout.
 The rest of the pipeline is dataset-agnostic once the handler exists.

+> [!CAUTION]
+> **Important:** verify your dataset's test-suite adequacy before bug generation!
+PDB uses the unit tests as the semantic oracle for bug validation, atomicity filtering, and scoring.
+See [dataset/README.md](dataset/README.md) step 7 for the adequacy checklist (coverage check, mutation-adequacy probe, test strengthening).

 ### Parameters reference

 | flag | default | meaning |